Which Radiation Types Have No Charge

 High-Energy Physics Research

 High-energy physics research relies heavily on the production and detection of various forms of radiation, including neutral particles like gamma rays and neutrons.
-Experiments at facilities like the Large Hadron Collider (LHC) at CERN involve colliding beams of particles at extremely high energies, producing a shower of secondary particles that are studied to understand the fundamental laws of nature.
+In real terms, experiments at facilities like the Large Hadron Collider (LHC) at CERN involve colliding beams of particles at extremely high energies, producing a shower of secondary particles that are studied to understand the fundamental laws of nature.
 Advanced detectors are used to track the trajectories and measure the energies of these particles, providing insights into the structure of matter and the forces that govern the universe.

 Radiation Shielding and Safety